tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 Topology defines the relationship between simple geometric entities, which can thus be linked together to represent complex shapes.

-Abstract Topology is provided by six packages.
+Abstract Topology is provided by six modules.
-The first three packages describe the topological data structure used in Open CASCADE Technology:
+The first three modules describe the topological data structure used in Open CASCADE Technology:

-  * <i> TopAbs</i> package provides general resources for topology-driven applications.
+  * <i> TopAbs</i> module provides general resources for topology-driven applications.
 It contains enumerations that are used to describe basic topological notions: topological shape, orientation and state.
 It also provides methods to manage these enumerations.
-  * <i> TopLoc </i>package provides resources to handle 3D local coordinate systems: <i> Datum3D</i>and <i> Location</i>. <i> Datum3D</i> describes an elementary coordinate system, while <i> Location</i> comprises a series of elementary coordinate systems.
+  * <i> TopLoc </i>module provides resources to handle 3D local coordinate systems: <i> Datum3D</i>and <i> Location</i>. <i> Datum3D</i> describes an elementary coordinate system, while <i> Location</i> comprises a series of elementary coordinate systems.
-  * <i> TopoDS</i> package describes classes to model and build data structures that are purely topological.
+  * <i> TopoDS</i> module describes classes to model and build data structures that are purely topological.

-Three additional packages provide tools to access and manipulate this abstract topology:
+Three additional modules provide tools to access and manipulate this abstract topology:

-  * <i> TopTools</i> package provides basic tools to use on topological data structures.
+  * <i> TopTools</i> module provides basic tools to use on topological data structures.
-  * <i> TopExp</i> package provides classes to explore and manipulate the topological data structures described in the TopoDS package.
+  * <i> TopExp</i> module provides classes to explore and manipulate the topological data structures described in the TopoDS module.
-  * <i> BRepTools </i> package provides classes to explore, manipulate, read and write BRep data structures.
+  * <i> BRepTools </i> module provides classes to explore, manipulate, read and write BRep data structures.
 These more complex data structures combine topological descriptions with additional geometric information, and include rules for evaluating equivalence of different possible representations of the same object, for example, a point.

 @subsection occt_modat_5_1  Shape Location

 A local coordinate system can be viewed as either of the following:
 - A right-handed trihedron with an origin and three orthonormal vectors.
-The *gp_Ax2* package corresponds to this definition.
+The *gp_Ax2* module corresponds to this definition.
 - A transformation of a +1 determinant, allowing the transformation of coordinates between local and global references frames.
 This corresponds to the *gp_Trsf*.

-*TopLoc* package distinguishes two notions:
+*TopLoc* module distinguishes two notions:
 - *TopLoc_Datum3D* class provides the elementary reference coordinate, represented by a right-handed orthonormal system of axes or by a right-handed unitary transformation.
 - *TopLoc_Location* class provides the composite reference coordinate made from elementary ones.
 It is a marker composed of a chain of references to elementary markers.
 The resulting cumulative transformation is stored in order to avoid recalculating the sum of the transformations for the whole list.